Toxic relationships: ‘Why walking away from my mum was the best thing I could have done’

-In an interview with the Independent this week, Ellie Goulding revealed that she hasn’t spoken to her mother, Tracey Goulding in over a year and that her relationship with her is deeply troubled.
+In an interview with the Independent, Ellie Goulding revealed that she hasn’t spoken to her mother, Tracey Goulding in over a year and that her relationship with her is deeply troubled.

 The Love Me Like You Do singer spoke out about her relationship with her mum.
 “I haven’t seen my mother since my wedding last year.
 I’ve done a lot of therapy about it because what I thought was fixable isn’t fixable.
 I think a lot of women have difficult relationships with their mothers and we find it hard to talk openly about that.